 Fatigue management policy

-At VGC we acknowledge our duty to ensure that staff do not work excessive hours.
+VGC has a duty to ensure that staff do not work excessive hours.

-We comply with legislation, Network Rail and London Underground standards, but more importantly we care about the wellbeing of our workforce.
+We comply with legislation, Network Rail and London Underground standards, and we care about the wellbeing of our workforce.

 We have systems to monitor working hours and alert us when these may be excessive.
-Our induction process, briefings and toolbox talks share information about working hours with all our people.
+Our induction process, briefings and toolbox talks give information about working hours to all our people.

-No-one is to do any work without prior risk assessments and authorisation.
+No-one shall work without prior risk assessment and authorisation.